The SECURE Act is law. But does it affect any of the ways to give through one’s retirement plan?

 - Now’s a good time for a thorough tax review by an expert.
 In some cases, it might make sense to leave an IRA to charity and purchase life insurance for your children; or open a charitable remainder trust to maximize legacy benefits.

-Here’s a complimentary FAQ page with more information.
-To learn even more about planned giving strategies for the SECURE Act, register here for our January 29th Webinar with Jeff Comfort.
+Here’s a complimentary FAQ page with more information on the basic facts.
+The following resource includes several questions your peers are asking.
+To learn even more about planned giving strategies for the SECURE Act, purchase our webinar series with Jeff Comfort, Viken Mikaelian, and camilyn Leone.
 We’ll even cover what advisors who are not philanthropically inclined are telling their clients.